FAQs

 What does 'maternity' mean?

-Maternity is the period during pregnancy, when a person has a baby and shortly after childbirth.
+Maternity is the period during pregnancy and shortly after giving birth.

 What does 'telemedicine' or 'telehealth' mean?

-You can have a consultation (appointment) with a health practitioner (nurse, doctor or midwife) in-person or through telehealth.
+You can have an appointment (consultation) with a nurse, doctor or midwife ('health practitioner') in-person or through telehealth.

 In-person: Where you and your nurse, doctor or midwife are physically present in the same location.

-Telehealth: The use of information and communication technology to deliver medical care when you and your nurse, doctor or midwife are not in the same physical location.
+Telehealth: The use of technology to deliver medical care when you and your nurse, doctor or midwife are not in the same physical location.
 This may include the use of digital technologies like text/messaging, web chat, phone call and video call.

-Telemedicine: A subset of telehealth, where a nurse, doctor of midwife is in one location and uses information and communication technology to deliver care and medicine to you at a distant/remote site.
+Telemedicine: A subset of telehealth, where a nurse, doctor of midwife is in one location and uses technology to deliver care and medicine to you at a distant/remote site.

 What does ‘trimester’ mean?